LackOfMorals/lackofmorals.github.io/_posts/2025-03-01-conway-part-une.md

 ## Shake it off

-The GraphQL schema was genereted using the Introspect tool which I had adapted to use the GraphQL v7 library used by the GraphQL for Neo4j AuraDB.
+The GraphQL schema was generated using the Introspect tool which I had adapted to use the GraphQL v7 library used by the GraphQL for Neo4j AuraDB.
+If you want to see how to modify the Introspector and build your own, see this [blog post](https://www.pm50plus.com/2025/02/25/graphql-aura-v7-library.html).

-I have created a GitHub repo which you can use by following these steps
+I have createad a GitHUb repo with everything already done.
+To use this , do the following

 - Clone the repo